 Do you know what processor you have as this will determine the ram speed some what.

-See HERE for the processor and ram specs
+See HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> for the processor and ram specs

 Are you running the latest Bios version?